-This Banfield Microchip was first written in 2004, then updated in 2009.
-For the most recent information about this microchip, please visit the Banfield website.
+Update: This article was first written in 2004, then updated in 2009.
+For the most recent information about this chip, please visit the Banfield website.

 Since February 2004, Banfield pet hospitals have been using a chip with a 134-kHz frequency to microchip pets.
 The chip meets the standards of the International Standards Organization (ISO) and is effectively used in over 140 countries.